jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 The **Security** page contains a handful of toggles that govern how users authenticate and how their sessions are protected.
 Each option corresponds to a specific need an administrator might have.
 For example:

 * **Notify user when email is changed** – Notifies the original email address whenever the account email is changed, so that the user can detect unauthorised modifications and respond quickly.
-* **Force client re‑authenticate when network changes** – Requires users to re‑login when their IP/network changes to reduce the risk of session hijacking when someone steals a session cookie and moves to a different network.
+* **Force client re‑authenticate when network changes** – Requires users to re‑login when their IP or network changes to reduce the risk of someone stealing a long‑lived session token for the client application.
 * **Enable authenticating user with Google Apps credentials** – Allows users to sign in using their Google credentials for convenience and centralised identity management without requiring a separate password.
-* **Delegate admin impersonates tenant admin via server agent** – When a delegated admin logs in via the Server Agent, automatically impersonates the tenant admin so they have the correct permissions to manage tenant resources.
+* **Delegate admin impersonates tenant admin via server agent** – When a delegated admin logs in via the Server Agent, automatically impersonates the tenant admin so the server agent synchronises with the main tenant’s default storage space instead of the delegate admin’s personal storage.
-* **File upload and download go through worker node** – Forces all transfers to pass through the worker node for scanning, auditing and bandwidth control rather than direct peer‑to‑peer transfers.
+* **File upload and download go through worker node** – Forces all data transfers to pass through the worker node.
+This is useful when object‑storage endpoints (such as Amazon S3) are blocked by company or country policy but the worker node’s IP (and the server farm) is permitted.
+    * **Require multi‑factor authentication** – Mandates a second factor (such as a one‑time code or authenticator app) when users log in, dramatically increasing security by making stolen passwords insufficient on their own.
+    * **Restrict external network access for native clients** – Prevents native clients from connecting over public or external networks; only devices on approved internal networks can access data, helping enforce perimeter security.

 **Sharing** – govern public links and guest users.
 Require recipients to log in, disable external sharing of home directories, enable internal share URLs, disable public links and show or hide guest creation options.